Foreign relations of Afghanistan: Islamic Emirate of Afghanistan

 The Taliban gradually gained control of the country in the summer of 2021 and proclaimed the Islamic Emirate of Afghanistan on August 15, 2021.
 The takeover culminated with the fall of Kabul.
 The Taliban has had some limited contact with foreign governments and will need to develop further relations with the international community as its new de facto government goes forward.

 On 20 September 2021, the new government designated Mohammad Suhail Shaheen as a replacement for Ghulam M Isaczai, Permanent Representative of Afghanistan to the United Nations who continues to represent the country at the UN.
 The UNGA's nine-member credentials committee will decide on this but no date has been set.

 Since the Taliban took over the Afghan government, countries including China, Russia, and the United States have contacted Taliban representatives, but have expressed doubts about its commitment to counterterrorism.
 Border clashes between the Taliban forces with Pakistan, Iran and Turkmenistan, and border closure and hostilities towards Tajikistan, have also caused friction with Afghanistan's neighbours.

-In September 2023, China became the first country to formally name a new ambassador to the country since the takeover, even though China still doesn't formally recognize the Taliban.
+In September 2023, China became the first country to formally name a new ambassador to the country since the takeover, even though China still does not formally recognize the Taliban.

 On 3 July 2025, Russia become the first country to formally recognise the Taliban as the government of Afghanistan since the Taliban took over the country since 2021.

 Diplomatic relations

-List of countries which pre-2021 Afghanistan maintained diplomatic relations with:
+List of countries which claim to maintain diplomatic relations with Afghanistan: